 For couples with different sleeping preferences, there is a more expensive version designed for King Size beds that uses two BedJet V2s, one on each side of the bed, so that each person can control the temperature of their side.
 For better temperature control, this unit comes with BedJet’s dual zone AirComforter Sheet.
 You plug each side’s ventilation system into this special sheet and warm or cool air is directed into hollow cavities on that side.

 If only one side of your bed has a temperature control problem, then you can buy an AirComforter sheet with the single-zone system.
 It provides a faster and more even distribution of air.

-The BedJet AirComforter Sheet costs $159.00 on Amazon.
+The BedJet AirComforter Sheet costs about $399.

 As a really nice touch, the BedJet V2 also comes with an integrated essential oil diffuser that disperses your favorite essential oils to improve the smell in your room, which can also help you sleep.